code-and-effect/effective_logging/README.md

 # Effective Logging

+Automatically log all sent emails, user logins, and page views.
+This also will log custom events from Ruby and JavaScript.

 A Rails3 / Rails4 engine to completely handle logging of events.

 Logs are stored in a single database table.
 A Log (one logged event) can have many children Logs, nested to any depth.